reklanirs/claff-happydb/README.md

 > [CL-Aff Shared Task] Happiness Ingredients Detection using Multi-Task Deep Learning

-We propose a novel way of deploying deep multi-task learning models for the task of detecting disclosure and support.
-We calculate all possible logical relations among six labels, represented in a Venn diagram.
-Based on it, the six labels are distributed to multiple fragment clusters.
-Then, a multi-task deep neural network is built on the groups.
+We propose a novel deep multi-task learning model for the task of detecting happiness ingredients.
+The two classes/labels "agency" and "social" are treated as two separate tasks for training Deep Learning classifiers.
+Then, we train a multi-task deep learning classifier to see if the shared knowledge between the two tasks can improve the overall results.
+In addition, we compare several models that use different kinds of word embeddings: different dimensions of the vectors, fixed versus trainable embeddings, initialized randomly or with existing embeddings.